stefan-hoeck/idris2-pack/INSTALL.md

 for working with Idris2.
 Make sure you have them installed before you continue:

-* A Scheme compiler; either Chez Scheme (default), or Racket.
+* A Scheme compiler; either [Chez Scheme](https://cisco.github.io/ChezScheme/) (default), or Racket.
   If you install Chez Scheme from source files, building it locally, make sure you run ./configure --threads to build multithreading support in.

-  Note: Racket support has not yet been built into *pack*.
+  Note 1: Racket support has not yet been built into *pack*.
 This is an open issue.

+  Note 2: For Apple M1 user, at the moment, the easiest way to get Chez Scheme is to use its [Racket fork](https://github.com/racket/ChezScheme).
+  See the [Apple M1 User](#apple-m1-user) appendix for more info.

 * `bash`, `GNU make`, `sha256sum`, and `GMP`.
 On Linux, you probably already have these.
 On macOS and major BSD flavours, you can install them